prupireddy/ComoEEG-NN-MATLAB/README.txt

 3. Boosting: Generates TIFF spectrograms (each page/layer is one channel's spectrogram in grayscale) for all ictals and an equal number of highest power interictals
 Input: P(Insert patient number)_(T)(I)FullPSD_176 - Features
 Output: P(Insert patient number)_1-(#Observations).TIFF.
 Stored in the ictal and interictal folders respectively.

+4. Feed the results of 3 into NN.py from the master branch in ComoEEG-NN-PYTHON

 *The actual implementation is pretty easy.
 At the very beginning of each program, there is a section that states the names of the input and output files.
 Just change the patient number in the file names and change the current directory to the one with that patient's files and you are all set.